pierrot-lc/my-dot-files/nvim/README.md

 **Note that the will remove your neovim config files if there are any!**

-Also, this installation script will only make a link to the repository files.

 ## Dependencies

 Use `:checkhealth` to make sure everything is working properly.